-Built-in Logical Operators
+Table 2-8 Built-in Logical Operators

-Meaning
+Logical Operator Meaning

-Both conditions are True.
+And Both conditions are True.

-One, or both, conditions are True.
+Or One, or both, conditions are True.

-Exclusive "or" - one condition, but not both conditions, are True.
+Xor Exclusive "or" - one condition, but not both conditions, are True.

-Not True.
+Not Not True.

-As an example, take a look at the following iif() function which uses the And operator:
+Letting Queries Do the Math As an example, take a look at the following iif() function which uses the And operator:

-'''

 iif([Last Name]="Pines" And [First Name]="Tori", "No Charge", "Charge")

-'''

-The conditional expression, [Last Name] = "Pines" And [First Name] = "Tori" says, "If the Last Name field contains Pines and the First Name field contains Tori."
+The conditional expression, [Last Name]="Pines" And [First Name]="Tori" says, "If the Last Name field contains Pines and the First Name field contains Tori."
 So one condition is that the Last Name field contain Pines.
 The other condition is that the First Name field contain Tori.
 If both those conditions are True, the expression returns No Charge.
 If either one, or both, of those conditions is False, then the expression returns Charge.